spotify/confidence-sdk-js/packages/sdk/README.md

 ## Event tracking

 Use `confidence.track()` from any Confidence instance to track an event in Confidence.
 Any context data set on the instance will be appended to the tracking event.
+Additional event data can be passed as an argument to the `track()` function.

 ```ts
 confidence.track('event_name', { 'message-detail1': 'something interesting' });